Modena

 Across the street from the Palazzo dei Musei, you can see the old Modena Hospital built by Duke Francis the Third for the city and used as a hospital until 2005.
 Today the building is used to host art exhibits.

-The Anatomical Theatre in Modena, Italy
+The Anatomical Theatre in Modena

 Furthermore, Lorenzo Tosci handled the design and oversaw its development.
 Interestingly, the Anatomy Theatre in Padua was a very similar building.
 For example, it featured a full elliptical amphitheater, although lower and broader than the one in Padua.